Get your coin. Make rent.

 - Cut scenes.
 Once it’s clear that the point of a scene has been fulfilled, look for a good moment to cut: a punchline, a lull in conversation, or a dramatic reveal.
 You can do this by announcing “cut!” or “…and scene!” if you’d like, or by simply framing the start of the next scene.

-Wondering how to make bit characters funny?
-My advice: mostly don’t.
-This video about It’s Always Sunny unpacks why the best bit characters are normal and relatable.
-Play them straight, maybe adding one or two quirks to keep the character memorable.
+This video about It’s Always Sunny unpacks why the best bit characters are often normal and relatable.

 2. Setup